extemporelang/extemporelang.github.io/_docs/guides/editor-support.md

 it---the code is live, so you can change and re-evaluate things without having to re-start Extempore.

-{:.note-box}

-We're working on improving the VSCode plugin so that you don't have to be so careful about where the cursor is, e.g. so that you could just have it anywhere in an xtlang function and `ctrl+enter` would re-evaluate that function.
-Stay tuned!

 If you *do* want to restart the Extempore process, just `ctrl+c` in the terminal where `extempore` is running to kill it, then start it up again (you'll have to re-connect VSCode to the new Extempore process as well).